WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 ### WEBHARE_DEBUGCHROME
 Set to 1 to enable the debugflag for the Chrome headless runner

-### WEBHARE_DEBUGSTARTUP
-Set to 1 to enable debug for various potential startup issues

 ### WEBHARE_ALLOWEPHEMERAL
 Set to 1 to allow the WebHare docker to run on ephemeral storage such as overlayfs.